nleach-test/cxone-plusplus-github-action/README.md

   workflow_dispatch:
   push:
     branches:
-      - master
+      - main
   pull_request:
     types:
       - opened
       - reopened
       - synchronize
     branches:
-      - master
+      - main
 jobs:
-  checkmarx-scan:
+  execute-checkmarx-scan:
+    permissions:
+      security-events: write
+      contents: read
+      pull-requests: write
+      statuses: write
-    runs-on: ubuntu-latest
+    runs-on: self-hosted

     steps:
     - name: Code Checkout
       uses: actions/checkout@v4

-    - name: CxOne Scan
+    - name: Scan with CxOne++ Action
       id: cxscan
-      uses: checkmarx-ts/cxone-plusplus-github-action@v1
+      uses: checkmarx-ts/cxone-plusplus-github-action@v2
       with:
-        container-image: <<your image tag goes here>>
         cx-tenant: ${{ secrets.CXONE_TENANT }}
         cx-client-id: ${{ secrets.CXONE_CLIENT_ID }}
         cx-client-secret: ${{ secrets.CXONE_CLIENT_SECRET }}

-    - name: Show outputs
+    - name: Show Outputs
       shell: bash
       run: |
+          echo "Scan ID: ${{ steps.cxscan.outputs.scan-id }}"
-        echo ScanID: ${{ steps.cxscan.outputs.scan-id}}
+          echo "Project ID: ${{ steps.cxscan.outputs.project-id }}"
-        echo ProjectID: ${{ steps.cxscan.outputs.project-id}}
+          echo "Scan Link: ${{ steps.cxscan.outputs.project-deeplink }}"
 ```

-If you are not in the US1 environment, you must provide inputs
-`base-uri` and `base-auth-uri` to
-define the API and authentication endpoints properly.
+The example has the following properties:

+* The tenant is located in the Checkmarx One US multi-tenant environment.
+* The scan executes on a self-hosted runner.
+* On push to `main` the Sarif results are uploaded to CodeQL security.
+* Pull-requests that target the `main` branch will run the action and:
+  * block the PR merge while the scan is executing
+  * write a PR comment listing issues discovered during the scan

+The additional configuration options can be used to tune the workflow execution.
+The `Show Outputs` step in the example is completely optional.

 # Additional Configuration Options